mesumitsingh/mesumitsingh/README.md

 <h2 align="left">HEY👋!
-I'm Sumit Kumar a sophomore student & a passionate Developer from India, exploring the world of AI and ML.</h2>
+I'm Sumit Kumar a sophomore CSE student & a passionate Developer from India, exploring the world of AI and ML.</h2>

 ###